michaelellis003/mlellis-website/content/authors/michael/_index.md

 title: Michael Ellis
 ---

 I am currently a Data Scientist on the conversational AI team at The Home Depot.
 Previously, I was a Data Scientist at Black Hills Corporation where I built large scale Bayesian/probabilistic forecasting tools.
-I completed my Master's degree in Statistics in the Department of Mathematics at the University of Arkansas.
+I completed my Master's degree in Statistics at the University of Arkansas in the Department of Mathematics.
 I wrote my Master's thesis on {{< staticref "uploads/SI_for_HMM.pdf" "newtab" >}}Sequential Monte Carlo Methods for Hidden Markov Models{{< /staticref >}}.

 Generally, I am interested in using probability theory and statistical or machine learning methods to improve decision making in dynamical systems.
 This includes interests in decision theory, stochastic processes, reinforcement learning, and Bayesian statistics.